 Summer Fun Starts Here!

-Camps and courses for early childhood and elementary school students offer everything from day camp to science lab learning to instruction in soccer.
-Find your next summer adventure at Community School’s Summer Program.
+Summer camps and academic programs for elementary school students offer everything from day camp to science lab learning to instruction in soccer.
+Find your next summer adventure at Sun Valley Community School’s Summer Program.

-The Community School Summer Program’s elementary school offerings provide fun and learning in a nurturing and educationally rich environment.
+The Sun Valley Community School Summer Program’s elementary school offerings provide fun and learning in a nurturing and educationally rich environment.